StayPirate/WhisperHouse/README.md

 ## Probes

-Probes are those *stand-alone components* who read data from a sensor and sends it via https to database.
+Probes are *stand-alone components* who read data from a sensor and sends it via https to database.

 The [probes](/probes) directory contains all the probes and relative **docs**.
 To add a new probe you just have to write a program who reads data from a sensor, manages and sends it to database.